MetaTypers/MetaTyping/README.md

 #### How are words recommended?
 - Each word typed gets stored into a database recording:
   -  word speed
-  -  word speed with space
+  -  word speed with space (before and after)
   -  accuracy
   -  if it had a capitalization
   -  if it was surrounded by a symbol

 - Words can be recommended based on worst:
   - wpm
   - wpm with space